 Under the tax reform bill that passed into law at the end of 2017, the personal exemption was eliminated.
-This means you cannot claim it on your taxes starting with the 2019 tax year (new filing deadline due to the coronavirus crisis: July 15, 2020.)
+This means you cannot claim it on your taxes starting with tax year 2019.
 So the following information on the personal exemption only applies if you are filing a return for a tax year that was 2017 or earlier.
 Read on to learn more about what a personal exemption is and whether or not you can claim one on your tax return.

 Personal Exemptions: The Basics